CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/Blocks/queues/enqueue-item/enqueue-items-block-2.md

 ***

-### Enqueue multiple Items to Queue with the same Priority as an existing Item
+### Enqueue multiple Items to a Queue with the same Priority as an existing Item

 This example will enqueue `"a"`, `"b"` and `"c"` with a priority of `1` to a [QueueWithPriority][]&lt;[String][], [Int32][]&gt; that contains `"Element -1"` with a priority of `-1` and `"Element 1"` with a priority of `1`.